mongodb/docs/source/includes/fact-index-rolling-build.rst

 - More than one node can go down at a time, but |service| always keeps a majority of the nodes online.

+|service| automatically cancels rolling index builds
+that do not succeed on all nodes.
+When a rolling index build completes on some nodes, but fails on others, |service| cancels the build and removes the index from any nodes that it was successfully built on.

+In the event of a rolling index build cancellation,
+|service| generates an :ref:`activity feed event <view-activity-feed>`
+and sends a notification email to the project owner with the following information:

+- Name of the cluster on which the rolling index build failed
+- Namespace on which the rolling index build failed
+- Project containing the cluster and namespace
+- Organization containing the project
+- Link to the :ref:`activity feed event <view-activity-feed>`

 To learn more about rebuilding indexes, see :manual:`Build Indexes on Replica Sets </tutorial/build-indexes-on-replica-sets>`.